MCMrARM/mcpelauncher-linux/README.md

 You'll need to purchase MCPE on Google Play and use the first time setup.

 ## License and thanks
-Most of the code in this repo is licensed under BSD.
-This project uses libc, libstdc++, libz and libm - libraries extracted from the Android OS.
-A modified version of libhybris is also included, which is licensed under GPL.
-This project also uses the EGLUT library and FMOD library (for sound).
+This project is licensed under GPL, some parts of the sources are under BSD.

+This project uses modified versions od Hybris, EGLUT and RapidXML.
+The properiaty FMOD library is also used for sound support.